 Frank Hasenfratz quoted, "If you're going to do everything the way the book tells you, you're just another company.
 You can make a living, but that's not the idea - just to make a living.
 The idea is to create something.
 You have a lot of people and if you want to keep the good people, you have to grow so you can promote them.
-If you cannot promote them, they're going to leave you.
-As a result, we grow at an average of 15% a year compounded so we can keep our good people and let them help us keep growing."
+If you cannot promote them, they're going to leave you."